redecentralize/redecentralize-website/_posts/blog/2020-01-29-breaking-big-tech-open.md

 layout: article
 categories: blog
 summary: "This post covers what breaking up big tech would mean and why it’s not enough.
 I propose an open intervention that will give people a real choice and a way out of controlled walled gardens."
-title: "Instead of breaking up big tech, let’s break them open"
+title: "Instead of breaking up big tech, let’s break it open"
 date: 2020-01-29
 author: "shevski"
 ---